Sqlninja user manual

 resolvedip

 In dnstunnel mode, the IP address that is sent back to each DNS request (since we don't want gethostbyname() to hang).
-In general, the address you choose here doesn't have much of an impact, so choose freely.
-For example:
+In general, it is advisable to set this to 127.0.0.1 (which is the default), to avoid spurious network traffic generated after the remote DBMS receives a fake DNS response.

 resolvedip = 10.255.255.254